th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

-I first came into contact with RINA somewhere in 2012, while working as a senior researcher in the field of telecommunication networks at what was then known as IBBT (I'll save you the abbreviation), would soon be known as iMinds, and is now integrated into [IMEC](https://www.imec-int.com).
+I first came into contact with RINA somewhere in 2012, while working as a senior researcher in the field of telecommunication networks at what was then known as IBBT (I'll save you the abbreviation).
+IBBT would soon be known as iMinds, and is now integrated into [IMEC](https://www.imec-int.com).
 A new research project was going to start and our research group was looking for someone to be responsible for the IBBT contributions.
 That project, called